imteekay/programming-with-types/chapter02/README.md

 ([source code](./never.ts))

 The `raise` function will not return anything.
-If anyone changes the function to return anything, it won't compile as it's still expect to not return anything.
+If anyone changes the function to return anything, it won't compile as it's still expected to not return anything.

-Consider using an empty type whenever you have a nonreturning function or other- wise want to explicitly show that it’s impossible to have a value.
+Consider using an empty type whenever you have a non-returning function or otherwise want to explicitly show that it’s impossible to have a value.

-A function that doesn't explicitly return a value implicitly returns the value undefined in JavaScript.
+A function that doesn't explicitly return a value implicitly returns the value `undefined` in JavaScript.
 We usually ignore the return value in these cases.
 Such a function is inferred to have a void return type in TypeScript.

 ### The unit type